LaunchCodeEducation/intro-to-programming-csharp/src/assignments/scrabble-scorer.rst

 .. admonition:: Note

    As you create your methods, think about where the output is best utilized.
 Will it be something a user only needs to read?
    Will it become a parameter for another method?
-Revisit the :ref:`Methods introduction chapter <methods>` if you feel unsure.
+Revisit the :ref:`Methods chapter <methods>` if you feel unsure.

 A) Initial Prompt
 ^^^^^^^^^^^^^^^^^

-In the starter code, the Scrabble Scorer only uses one scoring algorithm.
+The starter code is currently set up to use only one scoring algorithm.
 For the new version, we want to let the user pick between three algorithms.
 Define an ``InitialPrompt`` method that introduces the program and asks the user which scoring algorithm to use.